orkeilius/rogue-invader/docs/dev/script/effect system/abstract effect.md

 >	bullet.global_position = entity.global_position
 >	entity.find_parent("gameInfo").add_child(bullet)
 >```
->this code make the entity shoot on the side see the hook list for more information
+>This code make the entity shoot on the side see the hook list below for more information.

-also user effect have a name variable (not declared in abstract classe because you can't overwrite variable)
+Also, user effect have a name variable (not declared in abstract class because you can't overwrite variable).

-## list of hook
+## List of hook

 ### applyInit()
-call when the effect is initialised
+Call when the effect is initialized.

 ### applyBallEffect():
 > **argument :** bullet : bullet object

-call to add effect to bullet before shoot
+Call to add effect to bullet before shoot.
 ```gdscript
 # MorePierce.gd
 func applyBallEffect(bullet:Bullet):
 	bullet.pierce += level * 2
 ```
 ### onShoot() :
-call when shooting
+Call when shooting.

 ### moveBullet():
 > **argument :** speed : float | bullet : bullet object

-call to handle bullet movement
+Call to handle bullet movement.
 ```gdscript
 # MoveNormal.gd
 func moveBullet(speed:float,bullet:Bullet):
 	bullet.position += Vector2.UP.rotated(bullet.rotation) * speed
 ```

-### onBulletCollide
+### onBulletCollide()
 > **argument :** bullet:Bullet | colider:Node2D

-call when bullet touche something
+Call when bullet touch something.

-### onBulletDied
+### onBulletDied()
 > **argument :** bullet:Bullet

-call when bullet is destroy
+Call when bullet is destroyed.
-you can use `bullet.doNotFree = true` to cancel the destruction (freeing in godot) of the bullet
+You can use `bullet.doNotFree = true` to cancel the destruction (freeing in godot) of the bullet.

 ```gdscript
 # MissileBullet.gd